codesquad-members-2023/fe-max--shopping/readme.md

 - Elements related to headings, tables, form, img, inline elements (Ex: `a`, `span`).
 - The Shadow DOM can be attached to any HTML tag.
 However, attaching it to one of these elements may not make sense and lead to displacements.

+### Dimmed Layer

+- Need to dim the main portion upon hovering over certain tooltips.
+- Trigger the dimmed layer by creating and dispatching a custom event from the `tool-tip` component to the `top-header` (parent) component.